irbekrm/learning-various/linux/perf/README.md

 - `pidstat INTERVAL` seems to continuously show most resource-consuming tasks on the system.
 Useful to see patterns
 - %CPU column shows the percentage of compute power from all CPUs being used so can be more than 100% (each has max 100%)

+#### `iostat`
+- shows CPU utilization report, device utilization report and NFS utilization report
+- `iostat -xz 1` extended continuous report for recently active devices

+#### `free -h`
+- `free -h` free memory including swap memory(`-h` for human readable output)
+- disk buffering- when data is read from disk, it will also be stored in memory for performance reasons (because data is likely to be read multiple times).
+Same happens on writes - because data that was just written will likely be read and also to first write to cache and at a convenient later point to disk
+- buffer cache- the part of memory used for disk buffering
+- buffer cache will be flushed periodically/when full
+- swap memory- space on hard drive that can be used for memory swapping
+- in `procps` package

 ## Useful
 `dd if=/dev/urandom of=500MBfile bs=1M count=500` - generate some CPU load (from https://www.thomas-krenn.com/en/wiki/Linux_Performance_Measurements_using_vmstat)